xockcin/siena-farms/NOTES.md

 The way I'm going to do this is with another hook.
 I just tried to explain it in words, but I think it will actually be easier to just do it.
 But first I'm going to sketch it out in Framer.

 In fact, I think it would be a good use of my time to spend perhaps the rest of the morning boning up on how to use Framer.
 I've played around with a few prototyping tools, mostly Figma (which I gather is the most popular), but I think I like Framer the best.
 I'm not sure why, but I'm sure there's a reason.

+# 7/3/21

+I've just been reorganizing my stylesheets.
+Right now I am trying out the unusual approach of having all the stylesheet objects as named exports in one big file in my shared folder, and then importing and destructuring them.
+I like having them all in one file, but I think that the destructuring part is a bridge too far.
+Namespace is good.
+I think what I will do is import the stylesheet "as" styles, that way the name is still nice and compact.